 Where can you buy almond milk?

 If you're on the hunt for almond milk, you'll want to check out your local Woolworths, Coles, IGA or even ALDI.
 Most grocery stores will carry at least one brand for you to choose from.
 You've also got to narrow down whether you want to buy a long-life or chilled product – this will play into how long your almond milk lasts, so consider your circumstances before buying.
 You can also order your almond milk online either direct from the producer or from an independent grocer, or even make your own if you're feeling inclined.Back to top

 What are the nutritional benefits of almond milk?

-Almonds are a rich source of protein and if you're on a plant-based diet that can really help boost your intake.
+Almonds on their own are a rich source of protein and if you're on a plant-based diet that can really help boost your intake.
 In addition, you'll also get the benefit of fibre, calcium, iron and other minerals as well as antioxidants that will help your overall health.
-When buying almond milk for nutritional reasons, try to choose a brand with a high almond content.
+However almond milk can contain a lot less protein almonds alone and cows milk. (the brands with the highest levels sit at around 2 grams of protein per 100mls but many are far less) so if you want to maximise your protein choose a brand with a high almond content.